 I had set out on a walk after lunch down the short gravel road off my driveway, flanked by soaring Douglas fir trees, red cedars, and big-leaf maples.
 From behind, my chickens cried from their coop.
 If they were calling to me it was too late, because my sky was already falling.

 Pain knifed through my left shoulder rushing into my arm and fingers and spreading across the left side of my chest.
 I turned and walked briskly home.
 Sarah drove me to the emergency clinic, calling from the car to say we believed I was having a heart attack.

 At the clinic I told the doctors, again, that I was having a heart attack.
 I was crying, something I had never done in front of a doctor or in front of my parents for decades.
 At 46 I was too young and fit, the doctors said, to be having a heart attack.
 And my symptoms were atypical.
 They asked me what I had had for lunch (my usual beans and rice) and told me I was probably having heartburn.
 I’d never had heartburn and knew I wasn’t having it then.
 I said I thought I should go to the hospital.

-Paramedics put me on a gurney and drove me the 35 minutes from the clinic to the hospital, without the siren on.
+Paramedics put me on a gurney and drove me the 35 minutes from the clinic to the hospital, in normal traffic without the siren on.